Mouba-Mouba/Mouba-Mouba/README.md

 ### Hi there, I'm Mohamed Moubarak (Moubarak)👋
-A student and devoted self-taught Learner from the Comoros Islands.
+A passionate student and self-taught learner from the Comoros Islands, with a strong focus on data science and artificial intelligence.

-🎓 I'm currently doing internship to finish my bachelor's degree of computer science and computational intelligence in the International Islamic University Malaysia(IIUM).<br><br>
+🎓 Current Status:<br>I'm pursuing my master's degree in Data Science at the National University of Malaysia (UKM), building on my foundation in computer science and computational intelligence from the International Islamic University Malaysia (IIUM).<br><br>
-🎯 Goal (2023): Find opportunities of pursuing a master degree in data science to have a deeper understanding about machine learning and artificial intelligence in order to help the humanity.<br><br>
+🎯 Goal (2024):<br>Contribute openly to the Data Science and Machine Learning research community, stay at the forefront of cutting-edge technologies, and learn something new every day.<br><br>
-🎯 Goal (2024): Contribute openly to the Data Science and Machine Learning Research community, educate myself on the most recent technologies in this field, and learn something new every day.<br><br><br>
+🎯 Goal (2025):<br>Begin my PhD journey in the field of Artificial Intelligence, working on impactful projects that can shape a better future for humanity.<br><br><br>
 📫 How to reach me:<br>
 Email: mkouboimoubarak18@gmail.com or click [here](mkouboimoubarak18@gmail.com)<br>
 LinkedIn: https://www.linkedin.com/in/mabrouk-moubarak/ or click [here](https://www.linkedin.com/in/mabrouk-moubarak/)<br>